U.S. Ex-Im Bank weighs loan to major India coal project

 It had initially been proposed by India’s government as part of a strategy to add an additional 100,000 megawatts of generation capacity by 2017.
 Residents surrounding the coal mining and power project have protested against it.

-The supercritical plant, which uses more efficient boilers than traditional coal-fired power plants, is owned by Reliance Power, Tata Power and coal mining company NTPC.
+The supercritical plant, which uses more efficient boilers than traditional coal-fired power plants, is owned by Reliance Power (RPOL.NS), Tata Power (TTPW.NS) and coal mining company NTPC.

 The Ex-Im Bank does not disclose which U.S. vendors have applied for the loan until the loan is approved.